volta-cli/rfcs/README.md

 # When you need an RFC

-You need an RFC if you intend to make substantial changes to Notion, or the RFC process itself.
+You need an RFC if you intend to make substantial changes to Volta, or the RFC process itself.
 What constitutes a "substantial" change is evolving based on community norms, but may including the following:

   - Any change to the command-line interface (including command syntax and behavior).
   - Changes to the configuration formats.